No Injuries in Fire at Yeshiva Ketana of Manhattan

 Isaac’s wife, Julia Barnett Rice, is best remembered, according to West Side Rag, for establishing the Society for the Suppression of Unnecessary Noise, after she became enraged over the tugboat horns on the Hudson River, just steps from her mansion.

 Yeshiva Chofetz Chaim-Radin acquired the building in 1954.
-But it was costly to maintain the aging structure, and in 1980, when a developer offered between $1.5 and $2 million for the property as the site of a 30-story tower-plaza building — with the understanding it would maintain several floors as a yeshiva — the yeshiva jumped at the opportunity to sell, according to the Dayton in Manhattan website.
+But maintaining the aging structure proved costly, and in 1980, when a developer offered between $1.5 and $2 million for the property as the site of a 30-story tower-plaza building — with the understanding it would maintain several floors as a yeshiva — the yeshiva jumped at the opportunity to sell, according to the Dayton in Manhattan website.
 But preservationists like former First Lady Jacqueline Kennedy Onassis and violinist Itzhak Perlman were opposed to the alteration of this historic building, and a fierce landmark battle ensued.

 To achieve landmark status, the Landmarks Preservation Commission had to prove that the mansion possessed special character, special historical or aesthetic interest, or value.
-Yeshiva principal Harav Moshe Feigelstock, zt”l, maintained it did not.
+Then-principal Harav Moshe Feigelstock, zt”l, maintained it did not.
 “By me, Isaac Rice is not anybody,” he said.

-But, despite the yeshiva’s objections, the landmark status was approved, and the building still stands, today as home of Yeshiva Ketana of Manhattan, and one of just two remaining Gilded Age mansions on Riverside Drive.
+But despite the yeshiva’s objections, the landmark status was approved, and the building still stands today as home of Yeshiva Ketana of Manhattan, one of just two remaining Gilded Age mansions on Riverside Drive.

 rborchardt@hamodia.com